Air Force (film): Plot

-When they land at Clark Field, White learns that his son was killed while trying to lead his squadron into the air during the first attack.
-Soon after, Quincannon volunteers his bomber (the only one available) to attack a Japanese invasion fleet, but the Mary-Ann is swarmed by enemy carrier fighters and forced to abort after losing two engines.
-The fatally wounded Quincannon orders his men to bail out, then he blacks out.
-Winocki remains aboard and pilots the Mary-Ann to a successful belly landing when he is unable to lower the landing gear.

-Having told the now dying Quincannon that the Mary-Ann is ready to fly, the crew works feverishly through the night to repair their bomber, scavenging parts from other damaged B-17s, as the Japanese Army closes in.
+At Clark Field, White learns his son was killed in aerial combat.
+Mary-Ann attacks a Japanese invasion fleet, but is swarmed by enemy fighters and forced to abort after losing two engines.
+The fatally wounded Quincannon orders his men to bail out before blacking out.
+Winocki remains aboard and pilots Mary-Ann to a successful belly landing.
+The crew works feverishly through the night to repair Mary-Ann using parts from damaged B-17s as the Japanese Army closes in.
 Chester, the assistant radio operator, volunteers to fly as gunner in a two-seat observation plane.
 They are caught in an enemy air raid.
-Chester bails out after the pilot is killed, but is machine-gunned while descending in his parachute, then strafed to death on the ground.
-Winocki and White shoot down the Zero fighter with .30 caliber machine guns.
-When the pilot stumbles from the burning wreckage, Winocki shoots him.
-The crew barely manages to finish the repairs and refueling when the Japanese overrun the airfield.
-With help from Marines and Army soldiers, Mary-Ann takes off, her waist machine guns returning fire.
+Chester bails out after the pilot is killed, but is machine-gunned while descending in his parachute, then fatally strafed on the ground.
+Winocki and White shoot down the Zero fighter and then kill the pilot when he escapes the burning wreckage.
+The crew finishes repairs and refueling just as the Japanese overrun the airfield.

-As they head to Australia, with Rader as the reluctant pilot and the wounded Williams as co-pilot, they spot a large Japanese naval invasion task force directly below.
-The crew radios the enemy's position and circles until reinforcements arrive; the Mary-Ann then leads the attack that devastates the Japanese fleet (this dramatic sequence mirrors the real events of the Battle of the Coral Sea).
+En route to Australia, with Rader as the reluctant pilot and the wounded Williams as co-pilot, they spot a Japanese invasion force below.
+The crew radios the enemy's position and circles until reinforcements arrive; Mary-Ann then leads the attack that devastates the Japanese fleet (this dramatic sequence mirrors the real events of the Battle of the Coral Sea).

-Later in the war, a bombing attack on Tokyo is finally announced to a roomful of bomber crews, among them several familiar faces from the Mary-Ann, including Rader, now a B-17 pilot.
-As the bombers take off, President Roosevelt offers inspiring words in voice-over, as the air armada heads towards the rising sun.
+Later in the war, a bombing attack on Tokyo is finally announced to a roomful of bomber crews, among them several familiar faces from Mary-Ann, including Rader, now a B-17 pilot.
+As the bombers take off, President Roosevelt speaks in a voice-over, as the air armada heads towards the rising sun.